-MS symptoms may affect a person's ability to work and participate in an educational program more or less depending on the course of their disease.
-Many people wonder if they can keep working or they quit because of their MS limitations, causing financial stress.
+Multiple sclerosis may affect a person's ability to work or participate in an educational program.
+Many people wonder if they can keep working.
+Some quit because of their MS limitations and then face financial stress.

 Vocational services at the MS Center are free and can often be coordinated with other appointments on the same day.

-- Staying employed.
+- Stay employed.
 Our vocational counselor focuses on reasonable accommodations at work and serves as an advocate for employment rights.

-- Workplace disclosure, including guidance on how to talk to your employer and how to handle disclosure in the workplace.
+- Learn how to talk to an employer about an MS diagnosis and how to handle disclosure in the workplace

-- Finding a job, including job search strategies, writing a resume and interview tips.
+- Find a job, use job search strategies, write a resume and learn interview tips

-- Changing careers and what to consider before approaching a change.
+- Change careers and learn what to consider before making a change

-- Planning for school, whether its transitioning from high school or choosing a college program.
-Provide information on financial aid and advocate for classroom accommodations.
+- Plan for school, whether it’s transitioning from high school or choosing a college program

-- Navigating Disability.
-A vocational counselor can help you understand disability benefits and how to effectively file a claim for SSDI, short and long-term disability.
+- Navigate disability.
+We can help patients understand disability benefits and how to effectively file a claim for SSDI, and short- and long-term disability.